 The colours are caused by an aquatic plant called macaroni clavier, that changes colour in particular water and light levels.

 Atop of the river’s incredible colour, there are many circular holes and waterfalls along its length, giving it an unusual appearance.

 Cano Cristales is at Serrania de la Macarena National Park, Meta.
 Find out more here.

 10- Tequendama Falls

-The 157m (515ft) Tequendama Falls is part of the Bogota River and are the most famous in Colombia.
+The 157m (515ft) Tequendama Falls is part of the Bogota River and is Colombia’s most famous.

-According to local Muisca legend, the falls formed when Bochica, a god of the Muisca people, blew from his staff to rid the Bogota Savannah from floodwaters.
+According to local Muisca legend, the falls formed when Bochica, a god of the Muisca people, blew from his staff to rid the Bogota Savannah of floodwaters.

 As he did, the water was pushed off the mountain creating the falls.

 The falls’ best viewpoint is from the Hotel Del Salto, a gothic hotel that opened in the late 1920s.